envoylabs/cw2981-token-level-royalties/README.md

     sale_price: u128,
 },

-// Called against the token_id and contract to determine if this NFT
+// Called against the contract to signal that CW-2981 is implemented CheckRoyalties {},
-// implements royalties
-CheckRoyalties {
-    token_id: String,
-},
 ```

-Note that unlike the contract-wide example, `CheckRoyalties` takes an argument, in this case, the `token_id` of the NFT.
-It will return a boolean to indicate if that NFT was minted with royalty metadata attached.